What Not to Test (for Cyber-Physical Systems): Results

-Even though our current empirical results can only boost a speed of (up to) 300 times faster, we can make a theoretical case that, if the number of goals increases, our technique would be even more comparatively faster (please note that in the following counts, test execution time is the metric that must be in every combination): \begin{itemize}[leftmargin=6mm] \item {\bf 5} goals will result {\bf 10} different combinations of 2 or 3 objectives. \item {\bf 7} goals will result {\bf 21} different combinations of 2 or 3 objectives. \item {\bf 9} goals will result {\bf 36} different combinations of 2 or 3 objectives. \item The above pattern shows that with more goals being utilized, the number of repeats for state-of-the-art NSGA-II approach increases exponentially.
+Even though our current empirical results can only boost a speed of (up to) 300 times faster, we can make a theoretical case that, if the number of goals increases, our technique would be even more comparatively faster (please note that in the following counts, test execution time is the metric that must be in every combination): \begin{itemize}[leftmargin=6mm] \item {\bf 5} goals will result {\bf 10} different combinations of 2 or 3 objectives with text execution time must be included. \item {\bf 7} goals will result {\bf 21} different combinations of 2 or 3 objectives with text execution time must be included. \item {\bf 9} goals will result {\bf 36} different combinations of 2 or 3 objectives with text execution time must be included. \item The above pattern shows that with more goals being utilized, the number of repeats for state-of-the-art NSGA-II approach increases exponentially.
 However, our approach can handle multiple goals simultaneously in one time.
 This can show the efficiency of our approach. \end{itemize}

+{\bf RQ3: Does maximizing for goal A (mutation effectiveness) mean compromising on optimization goals B?} To find an answer for this research question, we run the sanity check experiment on 5 different approaches, and record the five optimization goals for the final selected test cases.
+Table~\ref{tab:sanitycheck} shows the overall statistics on those approaches.
+As we can see, {\LESS} and prior state-of-the-art (NSGA-II) achieve better results on mutation effectiveness (from RQ1), but compromise on four out of five optimization goals.
+Note that in the actual search, the test execution time is also included to balance the search indicator since only maximizing the optimization goals can make the number of selected test cases not optimal.
+The consistent finding through all projects is that pursuing optimization goals can hurt the efficacy goals (especially in TET-).
+This finding motivates the follow up research which will be stated in RQ4.

+At first glance, these RQ3 results seem to tell a negative story about {\LESS}.
+But it turns out that this first impression is misleading, for two reasons.

+{\em Firstly}, we note that {\LESS}’s supposedly-worse results in Table~\ref{tab:sanitycheck} only appears in the mutated systems.
+That is, we only observe {\LESS} being inferior in corrupted mutated code.
+This is not very informative (since those results come from optimizing the wrong program).

+{\em Secondly}, it turns out that the relationship between mutation effectiveness and optimization has some interesting non-linear effects.
+For more on that point, we turn to RQ4.